 - Apply Silicon: Silicon helps plants deal with stress.12

-- Apply Lime: Calcitic and dolomitic lime assist in reducing Al3+ and overall acidity.
+- Apply a Calcium Amendment: Calcitic and dolomitic lime assist in reducing Al3+ and overall acidity in surface soils.
 Lime also gives plants a source of calcium and magnesium.
 Fine-grade lime reacts faster than coarse lime sources.13 Use gypsum to replace Al3+ in subsoils.
 In both cases, determine amendment rates based from soil test CEC and % A1 saturation.
 Applying irrigation after application or timing application before rainfall is necessary for efficacy.

 - Increase the Buffering Capacity: Topdressing with a quality organic material and applying lime increase the soils buffering capacity.